ATREE01/ATREE01/README.md

 ### Hi there I'm ATREE.

 <div>
-I'm a Sophomore in National Central University.
+I'm a Junior Student in National Central University.

 </div>